 The Tibetan Terrier’s excessive hair could be a problem for him if it is not groomed on a daily basis.
 The long hair around his face, in particular, needs to be trimmed so that his vision is not impaired.

-- Hip dysplasia (abnormality of the hip joints causing pain and disability): breed mean score 12 (parents should be lower)
+- Hip dysplasia: breed 5 year mean score 12.3 (parents should be lower)

 DNA Tests Available